Alexis Zebrowski, PhD, MPH

 About Me

-Dr. Zebrowski’s research examines the intersection of system science, epidemiology, and healthcare delivery.
-She works closely with a multidisciplinary group of investigators to create novel solutions to improve outcomes for patients requiring emergency care, including incorporating the role of the built environment and community setting.
+Dr. Zebrowski’s expertise lies at the intersection of system science, epidemiology, and healthcare services research.
+She collaborates with a multidisciplinary group of investigators to develop novel solutions aimed at improving outcomes for patients requiring emergency care, incorporating community factors and those from the built environment.
 Prior to joining the faculty at the Icahn School of Medicine at Mount Sinai, Dr. Zebrowski was a Research Assistant Professor at Thomas Jefferson University in Philadelphia, Pennsylvania.
-She completed her doctoral degree in Epidemiology at the University of Pennsylvania in 2019.
-Dr. Zebrowski works closely with mentees on a wide-range of topics, including study design and data.
+She completed both her doctoral degree in Epidemiology and her Master of Public Health at the University of Pennsylvania.

 Language